silverstripe/silverstripe-userhelp-content/docs/en/for-website-content-editors/web-content-best-practises.md

 Hierarchical URLs provide a logical path for a page as it exists in the site's structure.
 In our example, this might be http://website.com/offices/new-york/staff/john-smith
 </div>

-### Keywords and meta tags
+### Meta tags

 Meta tags also make your web page more findable.
 The Description meta attribute should contain a concise and relevant summary of what the page contains.
 This will show in search engine results, and helps visitors understand the content of the page.

-Keywords can be used to further describe your page, and help to make your page more findable by search engines.
-Think about the words users would type in a search engine to find your pages, and make sure that your page includes those words within it.

 <div class="note" markdown="1">
 ### Notes:

+The meta fields for title and keywords have been removed in v3.1.
+Meta title uses the title by default and keyword have been removed due after an official Google press release which confirmed that Google doesn't use the keywords tag anymore (see [link](http://googlewebmastercentral.blogspot.co.nz/2009/09/google-does-not-use-keywords-meta-tag.html).

-Google doesn’t like repetition of keywords and phrases in the title, description or keywords.
+Google doesn’t like repetition of keywords and phrases in the description.
 It sees this as 'keyword stuffing', which is looked at as search engine spam (not good!)
 Avoid this.
 </div>

 ### Clean HTML